makrai/notes/virtanen1912-finnish-bert.md

 * multilingual models that can be fine-tuned to address tasks in a large number of different languages
-* [we compare] the multilingual BERT model on a range of [Finnish] tasks, ... with a new Finnish BERT model trained from scratch.
-The new
+* [we compare] the multilingual BERT model on a range of [Finnish] tasks, ... with a new Finnish BERT model trained from scratch
-* language-specific model is shown to systematically and clearly outperform the multilingual.
-While the
+* language-specific model is shown to systematically and clearly outperform the multilingual
 * multilingual model largely fails to reach the performance of previously proposed methods, the
-* custom Finnish BERT model establishes new state-of-the-art results on all corpora for all reference tasks:
+* custom Finnish BERT model establishes new SOTA on all corpora for all tasks:
   * part-of-speech tagging, named entity recognition, and dependency parsing

 # 1 Introduction

-Transfer learning approaches using deep neural network architectures have recently achieved substantial advances in
+* Transfer learning approaches using deep neural network architectures have recently achieved substantial advances in
   * sequence labeling tasks such POS tagging and NER (Peters+ 2018b) to
   * dependency parsing (Kondratyuk and Straka, 2019) and
   * natural language understanding (NLU) tasks (Devlin+ 2018).
 While the great
 * other languages, typically through multilingual models
-* BERT model of Devlin+ (2018) has been particularly influential, establishing SOTA results for English for a range of NLU tasks and NER when it was released.
-For most languages, the only currently available BERT model is the
+* BERT model of Devlin+ (2018) establishing SOTA results for English for a range of NLU tasks and NER when it was released
-* multilingual model (M-BERT) trained on pooled data from 104 languages.
-While
+* multilingual model (M-BERT) trained on pooled data from 104 languages
-  * remarkable ability to generalize across languages (Pires+ 2019), several
+  * remarkable ability to generalize across languages (Pires+ 2019)
   * monolingual BERT models, where available, can notably outperform M-BERT
     * French BERT model (Martin+ 2019), the
     * preliminary results accompanying the release of a German BERT model, and
     * comparing M-BERT with English and German monolingual (Rönnqvist+ 2019)
-* we [apply] language-specific and multilingual BERT models to Finnish NLP.
-We
+* we [apply] language-specific and multilingual BERT models to Finnish NLP
   * POS tagging, NER, and dependency parsing as well text classification tasks
-  * on most tasks the multilingual model does not represent an advance over previous state of the art, indicating that multilingual models may fail to
+  * on most tasks the multilingual model does not represent an advance over previous SOTA, indicating that multilingual models may fail
   * the custom Finnish BERT model systematically out-performs the multilingual as well as all previously proposed methods on all benchmark tasks